Kathund/DataStorage/oneclient/format.md

 - PvP
 - Utility

-Packwiz will only bundle mods that are hosted on github into the json file that oneclient uses to parse.
-Mods that aren't hosted on github get added into a folder and not added to that json file

 Modrinth API won't accpet a mod download url that has it's version name in it and not the version id.
 Please run the check.js file to check for this stuff and other issues